RoyShubham7/readme.md/Vrinda Retail Sales Data Analysis - SQL  readme.md

     b2b                 VARCHAR(5),
     CONSTRAINT pk_order PRIMARY KEY (order_id, sku)
 );
-📌 Key Insights & Recommendations
-Sales peak during festival seasons and weekends.

-80% of revenue comes from 20% of products (Pareto insight).

-Repeat buyers spend significantly more than new customers.

-Products with high discounts tend to have higher return rates.

-Shipping performance varies significantly by region.

-For full conclusions, see the /insights_summary.md or presentation deck.

 ## 📚 How to Run
 - Import the dataset into SQL Server using SSMS or import wizard.